section-engineering-education/engineering-education/articles/visual-database-design-with-mysql-workbench/index.md

 #### MySQL enterprise support
 MySQL Workbench enterprise edition supports [MySQL enterprise products](https://dev.mysql.com/doc/index-enterprise.html).

-In this tutorial, the focus will be data modeling.
+In this tutorial, the focus is database design.

 ### Setting up MySQL Workbench
 Workbench is one of the MySQL products.
 Use MySQL Installer to manage MySQL products installations.
 Find the list of MySQL Workbench supported platforms on [MySQL official website](https://www.mysql.com/support/supportedplatforms/workbench.html).
 For the MySQL Workbench hardware requirements, check the image below.